 Rookie of the Year: The highest scoring team comprised of two first-time Rebelle Rally competitors will win trophies and Suunto winner’s watches.

-Family and friends are welcome to be with you at the opening reception and vehicle tech in Lake Tahoe, and at the closing events in San Diego known as Rebellation.
-The awards podium will be open to the public and take place mid-day on Saturday, October 17th and the final gala will include remaining dining, dancing, and presentation from the week with remaining team spirit award.
-Gala tickets will go on sale after July 1st.
 Due to the nature of the competition, and land management concerns, they are not allowed at the Base Camps or to follow you, but will be able to track your progress online with our Iritrack system.
 You and your teammate need to remain focused and in the moment.
-We believe you will appreciate it while competing, but happy to celebrate with them at the end!
+Opportunities for friends and family to join teams at tech inspection and finishing events of 2021 TBD due to COVID-19.
 Please contact us if you have family traveling to the area for a vacation during your time on the rally.
 We are happy to make travel suggestions.

 You don’t need to be a professional driver or navigator.
 However, you do need to show us you are ready for the desert challenge.
 A 4×4 driving course or equivalent experience, and an introductory navigation course (offered online and free of charge by the Rebelle to pre-registered participants) is required to cross the starting line.